Skip to product information

 • 20 cm x 27 cm.

-• Excellent condition conservation, a slight mark from an old frame on the edge (5 mm), which does not harm the dedication and the photograph.
+• Excellent condition Regarding conservation, there is a slight mark from an old frame on the edge (5 mm), which does not detract from the dedication or the photograph.

 • Unique piece.